Mission & Vision

 History

-The Alliance for Human Animal Coexistence (formerly Africa Network for Animal Welfare-USA) was co-founded by Dr Katherine Baxter, Kahindi Lekalhaile, and Prof Janet Rumfelt in 2024, born out of their deep friendship and mutual curiosity, love, and respect for other animals and the natural world.
-With headquarters in Golden, Colorado and Kasighau, Kenya, AHAC intentionally brings together different perspectives and approaches on how to promote positive coexistence between humans and other animals (wild, domestic, farmed), anchored in relationships of respect and reciprocity that facilitate the flourishing of living systems as a whole.
+The Alliance for Human Animal Coexistence (formerly Africa Network for Animal Welfare-USA) was co-founded by Katherine Baxter, PhD, Kahindi Lekalhaile, and Janet Rumfelt, PhD, in 2024, born out of their friendship and mutual curiosity, love, and respect for other animals and the natural world.

 Community Partnerships